Applicants must meet the following conditions:

 After their arrival in Beijing, foreign students need to apply for the Student Residence Permit within 30 days.
 This permit is valid for one year and allows for multiple entries.
 Students need a health certificate to apply for the Student Residence Permit.
 If they had their medical check before travelling to China, the certificate must be authenticated, e.g. at the Haidian Clinic of Beijing International Travel Healthcare Center.
 For this purpose, students must bring the original copy of both the health certificate and the medical check report (including a printout of the ECG-curve, hepatitis and HIV screening, and a chest x-ray, preferably in English).
 The China-EU School of Law in Changping assists students with the necessary procedures both for the X1 visa and the Student Residence Permit application, if questions arise.
 Students are asked to bring copies of their passport and extra passport photos to China.

 Visa will be updated according to the requirements of the National Immigration Administration (NIA) of the People’s Republic of China.

 Dates and deadlines 2024-25

 Applicants are informed via email of the admissions decision.

-Successful applicants receive their letter of admission via post, including the Student Visa Application Form (JW202 Form) issued by the Chinese Ministry of Education; students can then apply for a visa and book their flights.
+Successful applicants receive their letter of admission, including the Student Visa Application Form (JW202 Form); students can then apply for a visa and book their flights.

 The semester starts at the beginning of September.